Jonathan Kraft

-Jonathan A. Kraft (born March 4, 1964) is an American businessman.
+Jonathan Ashford Kraft (born March 4, 1964) is an American businessman.
 He is president of The Kraft Group, the holding company of the Kraft family's business interests.
 He is also the president of the New England Patriots and investor-operator of the New England Revolution.

 Early life and education

 Kraft was born in Brookline, Massachusetts, to a Jewish family, one of four children of New England Patriots owner Robert Kraft and his late wife Myra Kraft.
-Robert Kraft is worth an estimated $4.8 billion, according to Forbes and ranks as 108th richest person in 2015.
+Robert Kraft is worth an estimated $4.8 billion, according to Forbes and ranked as 108th richest person in 2015.
 Kraft attended the Belmont Hill School for high school.
 In 1986, Kraft graduated from Williams College with a bachelor's degree in history.
 He served on Williams' board of trustees from 2003 until 2015.
 After working as a consultant at Bain & Company for two years, Kraft earned his MBA from Harvard Business School in 1990.

 Professional career

 New England Patriots

 In 1994, Kraft helped his family create a plan to purchase the New England Patriots.
-Since his family's purchase of the team, Kraft has held the titles of Vice President, Vice chairman and President.
+Since his family's purchase of the team, Kraft has held the titles of vice president, vice chairman and president.